cammiele1996/CPP-Text-Based-Game/README.md

 # Dragon Slayer — C++ Text-Based RPG (WIP)

-I am a Computer Sciene Major, currently in school.
-This is a fun project to solidfy my knowledge of C++ If you stumble across this, feel free to read my code and provide feedback.
+I'm a Computer Science major in an accelerated BS program, and this is a personal project I'm building alongside my coursework to solidify my C++ skills.
+If you stumble across this, feel free to read the code and leave feedback.

 A text-based adventure RPG built in C++ using object-oriented design principles.